-Psychology at the University of Ottawa.
-She has worked in the field of pediatric eating disorders for over a decade with interests in etiological and maintenance factors of eating disorders, treatment studies of youth with severe eating disorders, health systems research with a focus on early intervention, and applying patient-oriented research mechanisms to guide this work.
+Dr. Nicole Obeid is an applied developmental psychologist who is currently a Scientist and Lead of the Eating Disorder Research Lab with the Children’s Hospital of Eastern Ontario Research Institute.
+She is also an Associate Professor with the Department of Psychiatry at the University of Ottawa and the Past-President of the Eating Disorder Association of Canada (EDAC).
+She has worked in the field of eating disorders for over almost two decades with interests in etiological risk and maintenance factors of eating disorders, treatment studies of youth with severe eating disorders, health systems research with a focus on early intervention, and applying patient-oriented research mechanisms to guide this work.

 The impact of COVID-19 on adolescents with eating disorders: a cohort study